 Top 5 Worst Types of Shoes for Foot Pain

-After a long, hard day, it’s normal to want to kick up your feet and relax.
-But when you consistently struggle with foot pain at the end of your day, there may be cause for concern.
-The culprit could be right in your closet, as ill-fitting shoes commonly cause foot pain – or at least exaggerate it.
+Finding the right shoes for foot pain may be the single best solution if you regularly suffer from aching feet.
+After a long, hard day, you deserve to kick back and relax.
+But that’s difficult to do when your feet cause such discomfort.
+The culprit in your struggles could be right in your closet, as ill-fitting shoes commonly cause foot pain – or at least exaggerate it.

 Some types of shoes are obviously better than others.
 They may be fashionable, but if your shoes are not comfortable, they may need to go.
 Learn more about the top 5 worst types of shoes for foot pain, and discover solutions for discomfort in your feet.

 You may want to lace up tightly or use a shoehorn to feel more secure in your shoes, but you may be working against your feet’s structure and purpose.
 The foot is a complex system of bones and muscle that requires flexibility to work properly.
 When shoes are too tight and do not allow for this flexion, foot pain and issues such as bunions, hammer toe, and corns can arise.